The tee shot is the most important shot in golf, perhaps aside from the putt.

-It’s an immovable fact that a drive that goes further massively improves your chances of hitting the par on a hole, however, it’s much easier said than done.
+It’s an immovable fact that a drive that goes further massively improves your chances of hitting the par on a hole.

 Beginners and even mid-handicap players will often wonder why their maximum driving distance is so much lower than other players, and agonize over how to increase this distance to knock strokes off their handicap.

 In this guide, we’re going to look at just how much of an impact age can have on driving distance averages.

 We’ll also see how much of a role handicap plays before taking a look at how you can immediately improve your driving distances and start chipping strokes off your next rounds.

 Average Driver Distance Age 20-30

 In the 20-30 age bracket, the average driver distance is 238 yards.

 This is the highest average among all the age brackets and indicates just how important the relationship between age and swing speed is, as players are much more likely to be able to swing faster at this age bracket.

 Average Driver Distance Age 30-40

 In the middle age bracket, the average driver distance is 231 yards, some 7 yards shorter than the younger age bracket.